What to Expect Before, During & After Appointments

 Before Your First Appointment

-Contact our program manager to schedule an appointment 773.303.6056.
-The program manager will answer basic questions about the program and enter you/your child into the Lurie Children's system.
-If you’d like to move forward with scheduling an appointment, the program manager will schedule a 15 minute intake phone call with the Gender Program social worker.
-Because no two patients’ needs are the same, our program manager and social worker will help you determine details of your first visit.
-As a multidisciplinary program, in one visit a family can meet with a medical provider, a mental health provider or both.
+Contact our program social worker at 312.227.3779 to schedule an appointment.
+The program social worker will schedule a 15 minute intake phone call to learn more about you/your child’s needs and to answer basic questions about our program.
+Because no two patients’ needs are the same, our program social worker will help you determine details of your first visit.
+As a multidisciplinary program, a family may meet with a medical provider, a mental health provider or both, all in one visit.

 During Your First Appointment

 If you decide to meet with one of our medical providers during your first visit, they can tell you more about available treatment options.